b06b01073/perceptual-losses-for-real-time-style-transfer/readme.md

 ## Introduction

-This is a simplified implementation of the paper "Perceptual Losses for Real-Time Style Transfer and Super-Resolution"[1], which mainly focus on the style transfer part.
+This is a simplified implementation of the paper "Perceptual Losses for Real-Time Style Transfer and Super-Resolution"[1], and mainly focus on the style transfer part.

 There are three main differences between my implementation and the one in the paper: